MichaelCurrin/github-gql-ruby/README.md

 [![GitHub tag](https://img.shields.io/github/tag/MichaelCurrin/github-gql-ruby.svg)](https://GitHub.com/MichaelCurrin/github-gql-ruby/tags/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/MichaelCurrin/gihhub-gql-ruby/blob/master/LICENSE)

+This project is intended for anyone who wants to learn how to get data from any GraphQL API, or actually get and use Github data from the API.
+No knowledge of Ruby, GraphQL or Github API is needed to run this project.

-This repo is very light - it does a POST request using the [Faraday](https://lostisland.github.io/faraday/) gem against the [Github GraphQL API](https://developer.github.com/v4/).
-This could be adjusted to do GQL requests on other APIs.
+The logic here is very light - the main script does a POST request using the [Faraday](https://lostisland.github.io/faraday/) gem against the [Github GraphQL API](https://developer.github.com/v4/).
+This request could be adjusted to do GQL requests on other APIs or do lookup repos for users other than the authenticating user.

-For more advanced cases, you can use Ruby gems which are built for GraphQL.
+For more advanced API requests, you could use Ruby gems which are built for GraphQL.
 They might handle things like schema validation and error handling but I have not used them.

 - [github/graphql-client](https://github.com/github/graphql-client) - There is a nice example in their docs using the Star Wars API.
 Note this gem requires Ruby `2.4.4` or higher.
 - [rmosolgo/graphql-ruby](https://github.com/rmosolgo/graphql-ruby)

 See also my Github GraphQL project written in Python - [MichaelCurrin/github-graphql-tool](https://github.com/MichaelCurrin/github-graphql-tool).

+This project is the first step in a larger goal to fetch and transform Github repo data for myself and use it in Jekyll static site using a plugin (which has to be written in Ruby).
+Though, that is not in the scope of this repo.

+## Requirements

+- Github account
+- Github API access token

 ## Install